smcclennon/smcclennon.github.io/README.md

 # smcclennon.github.io
-My GitHub Pages website about myself and my projects.
+GitHub pages website about my projects which also hosts my update API

-Go to <a href="https://smcclennon.github.io">smcclennon.github.io</a>
+View it <a href="https://smcclennon.github.io">here</a>